If you are married to a permanent resident and live outside the U.S., you can apply for a green card.

-The total processing time for obtaining a marriage based green card when one spouse is a lawful permanent resident and the other is a foreign national seeking a green card, living abroad, ranges from 27-36 months:
+The total processing time for obtaining a marriage based green card for a spouse of a permanent resident living abroad ranges from 27-36 months:

 - Establishing the marriage relationship: 11-15 months